 If you’re feeling a bit more adventurous and have a spare few minutes, learn how to make colored rice here, it’s not too difficult.
 However, don’t panic if you’re short of time, white rice is still great fun.

 Finger dexterity and hand and shoulder strength are all necessary skills for handwriting in the future.
 What better way to start than by moving fistfuls of rice from one container to another?
 It’s just so calming…

 We invented numerous road setups, and even needed a traffic light system due to to some inconsiderate drivers!

-#5 Oats or cereal messy tray
+15. Oats or cereal messy tray

 Another great way to improve hand eye co-ordination – dish up teddy’s breakfast.